Vermont braces for more rain in wake of historic flooding

 One death in New York was blamed on the storm — a woman whose body was found after she was swept away in Fort Montgomery, a small Hudson River community about 45 miles (72 kilometers) north of New York City.

-Scott said he planned to submit a request for a major disaster declaration to President Joe Biden.
+Scott said he has submitted a request for a major disaster declaration to President Joe Biden.
 “It’s separate from, and in addition to, the federal emergency declaration the president already signed” on Tuesday, he said.
 If approved, the declaration would provide federal support for recovering communities.

 In Vermont’s small state capital of Montpelier, where the swollen Winooski River had flooded downtown, the elevator at City Hall was damaged, making the building inaccessible, spokesperson Evelyn Prim said.